zero trust network design

 Zero Trust Networking (ZTN) applies zero-trust principles to enterprise and government agency IP networks.
 Among other things, ZTN integrates IAM into IP routing and prohibits the establishment of a single TCP/UDP session without prior authentication and authorization.
 Once a session is established, ZTN ensures all traffic in motion is encrypted.
 In the context of a common analogy, think of our road systems as a network and the cars and trucks on it as IP packets.

 Today, anyone can leave his or her house and drive to your home and come up your driveway.
-That driver may not have a key to enter your home, but he or she can cause it and wait for an opportunity to enter.
+That driver may not have a key to enter your home, but he or she can cause it and wait for an opportunity to join.
 In a Zero Trust world, no one can leave their house to travel over the roads to their home without prior authentication and authorization.
 This is required in the digital, virtual world to ensure security.

 **The challenges of the NAC**